PLUS Program Additional Services

-Designed for first-year students, LEAP, held by the PLUS Program supports students with learning differences in transitioning to Muskingum University.
-The LEAP Program begins two weeks before the fall semester and provides incoming Muskingum University students with the opportunity to experience a 3-credit college course.
-Participating in LEAP will fulfill a general education requirement while being able to connect with other new students, and learning skills to support the success of the whole student.
+LEAP, held by the PLUS Program, is designed for first-year students and supports students with learning differences in transitioning to Muskingum University.
+The LEAP Program begins two weeks before the fall semester and provides incoming Muskingum University students with the opportunity to experience a college course.
+Participating in LEAP will fulfill a general education requirement while connecting with other new students and learning skills to support the success of the whole student.

 - Developing connections and skills that carry over to the fall semester

 - Learning to navigate a class using a variety of technology resources